Iteo/hooked_bloc/README.md

 - Describe what is broken

-  Minimal requirement to report a bug fix is a reproduction path.
+  The minimum requirement to report a bug fix is a reproduction path.
 Write steps that should be followed to find a problem in code.
-Perfect situation is when you give full description why some code doesn't work and solution code.
+Perfect situation is when you give full description why some code doesn't work and a solution code.

 - Write tests for your hook